-2) It's incredibly sharp, and really belongs to the high quality lenses produced by a very solid and well recognized company.
+Secondly, the Sigma lens is incredibly sharp and belongs to the high-quality lenses produced by a well-recognized company.